To walk abroad is, not with eyes,Thomas Traherne

 Trail length: 25 Km, 15 – 20 hours

-If you want to feel the stroke of warm waters against you in ice cold weather, take this popular yet unspoilt trail that offers a phenomenal hot spring bath its end.
-This trail being easy and short, is suitable for family hikes as well as solo hikes.
+If you want to feel the stroke of warm waters against you in ice-cold weather, take this popular yet unspoilt tour that offers a phenomenal hot spring bath its end.
+This trail is easy and short, and thus suitable for family tours as well as solo walking tours.